 Why?
 Because they are desperately in love, a fact they prefer to express in acts of self-sacrifice over words.
 Not that they suck at those, either.
 Kaz has been known to utter knee-weakening declarations like: “I would come for you.
 And if I couldn’t walk, I’d crawl to you.”
 (Guh.)
 Not to be outdone, Inej sneaks in powerful lines like: “I will have you without armor, Kaz Brekker.
 Or I will not have you at all.”
 It’s pure romance, baby!
 Especially since, for their own deeply personal reasons, they struggle with being vulnerable and inviting physical intimacy.
 As Inej once puts their relationship: “Two of the deadliest people the Barrel had to offer and they could barely touch each other without both of them keeling over.
 But they’d tried.
 He’d tried.
 Maybe they could try again.”

 I hope one day they feel safe and comfortable enough to entrust their fragile hearts to one another.
-Until then, I pine right along with them, waiting with bated breath to see them portrayed on screen by actors Freddy Carter and Amita Suman.
-At least I have excellent fan edits like this one to tide me over:
+Until then, I pine right along with them, waiting with bated breath for even more of their scenes portrayed on screen by actors Freddy Carter and Amita Suman.
+At least I have excellent fan edits like this one to tide me over between seasons:

 Alina and Mal may not exactly burn up the pages with their passion in the Shadow and Bone trilogy, but to be fair, they’re carrying the fate of their homeland on their backs.
 They’ve also known each other since childhood, when they bonded as lonely orphans on the Duke’s estate and became an inseparable unit.
 The path from friends to lovers can be a bumpy one, marked by insecurity and jealousy, as Dawson’s Creek proved several times over.
 Nevertheless, their love is pure and true, as evidenced by how it survives all the Darkling’s machinations and attempts to keep Alina—and her newly discovered powers—under his thumb.

-Based on behind-the-scenes photos and videos alone, it seems like actors Jessie Mei Li (Alina), Archie Renaux (Mal), and Ben Barnes (General Kirigan, aka the Darkling) will bring a whole lot of charisma to their bizarre love triangle.
+Based on their powerful scenes in seasons 1 and 2 of Shadow & Bone, it seems fair to say actors Jessie Mei Li (Alina), Archie Renaux (Mal), and Ben Barnes (General Kirigan, aka the Darkling) bring a whole lot of charisma to their bizarre love triangle onscreen too.

 The sweetest pairing on this list, Jesper Fahey and Wylan Van Eck are also the easiest to love.
 The two meet in Six of Crows when Jesper, a Grisha and trusted member of Kaz Brekker’s gang (the Dregs), is tasked with tracking down Wylan, the privileged son of the book’s villain.
 His mission is to recruit Wylan for a part in Kaz’s scheme.
 Turns out, since Wylan’s not his father’s biggest fan, he doesn’t actually need much convincing to join the team, both as a demolition expert and as a potential hostage for leverage when dealing with his dear old dad.
 What he does need is for someone to show him the ropes of Dregs life.
 Gee, wonder who takes that role upon himself?